23 Amazing Statistics on Internet and Social Media in 2019

 This is likely due to advancements in mobile technology.
 Specifically, mobile phones are now powerful enough to accommodate websites and platforms that stream video and normally require more processing power than what phones used to be able to provide.

 21. Even in affluent regions, like Europe (15%) and North America (17%), there are still a fairly large number of people who do not access the internet on their phones.

 22. 59% of people still prefer to read the news online rather than listen to or watch it.

 23. The most common ways for people to engage with the news on social media are the ones that require the least effort, such as clicking links (60%) or “liking” (58%).
 Engagement drops for more labor-intensive interactions, such as posting news stories (36%) or discussing current events (31%).

-You’re welcome to use the images or data from this page, but please provide attribution.
+You’re welcome to use and share the images or data from this page, but please provide attribution.